 Finally, keep in mind that Merriam Crater is somewhat featureless and round, so it's easy to forget what "side" of the hill you are on.
 Always be cognizant of wind direction to avoid getting pulled into side-hill venturi and sink.
 The cinders are a little softer than dirt, but not much.

 Keep site briefing and situational awareness in mind at all times and give extra safety margin due to high desert conditions.
 Conditions can change rapidly, especially during the summer monsoon season when either nearby overdevelopment, virga, or gust fronts from distant thunderstorms, can kick up nasty unpredictable and non-paragliding type flying weather quickly.
 Please be an active pilot.
-Do not have final glide/approach to landing zone over land-able terrain.
+Keep final glide/approach to landing zone over land-able terrain.
 Clear the LZ immediately.
 Dust devils are not just a phenomenon of the lower desert.
 The high country gets them, too.
 Kiting is not allowed in the entire area, especially launch, past 9 AM and before 6 pm for obvious reasons.

 Hot days in the summer and below-freezing weather in winter are extremely unforgiving on unprepared pilots, outdated equipment and pilots not giving extra margin of safety within their operating limitations.
 Adequate preparation, a sufficient understanding of local weather forecasting and a local on-site briefing is required.
 Dehydration is a real possibility even during winter months.
 Give yourself an extra margin for error due to the terrain and weather conditions.